studio1902/statamic-peak-commands/README.md

 ## How to Install

 This addon is automatically installed when you install Peak via the Statamic CLI.
-If you want to install this addon manually on on older Peak install run:
+If you want to install this addon manually on an older Peak install run:

 ``` bash
 composer require studio1902/statamic-peak-commands